pqabelian/abelian-sdk-go-v2/README.md

 ### 4. Demo Application
 In the directory [examples](examples), there are three examples to show how to use Abelian SDK to receive coin and transfer:

-- [coin](examples/coin) shows how to scan coins in blockchain and track status of coins
+- [coin](examples/coin) shows how to scan coins in blockchain, record ring info for coins, and track status of coins
 - [transaction](examples/transaction) shows how to make an unsigned transaction, sign unsigned transaction and submit transaction to blockchain
-- [transactionTracker](examples/transactionTracker) shows how to make an unsigned transaction, sign unsigned transaction and submit transaction to blockchain
+- [transactionTracker](examples/transactionTracker) shows how to track the status of transaction

 Another thing that must be mentioned is that you need to specify the corresponding connection information for blockchain node.